https-cloud-google-com-products-ai/otis/readme.md

 ## What is it?

 Otis is built primarily from two libraries.
 The first, [rasa](https://rasa.com/), builds an NLU model to classify intent from user input.
 The second, [botkit](https://botkit.ai/), builds a web-based chatbot that delegates intent classification to the rasa model.

+The chatbot is primarily to used to show the search history for development purposes and to return markdown responses without setting up a full application.
+The search could potentially be powered by the rasa interface alone.

 The setup is inspired by this [blog post](https://medium.com/@harjun1601/building-a-chatbot-with-botkit-and-rasa-a18aa4d69ebb).

 ## How do I run it?